luevano/luevano.xyz/src/blog/temp/jellyfin_server_with_sonarr_radarr.md

 systemctl restart `qbittorrent-nox@qbittorrent.service
 ```

 You can now head to `https://isos.yourdomain.com/qbt/` and login with user `admin` and password `adminadmin` (by default).
-First thing is that you should go and change the password in the config.
+Change the default password right away by going to *Tools -> Options -> Web UI -> Authentication*.
 The Web UI is basically the same as the normal desktop UI so if you've used it it will feel familiar.
-From here you can threat it as a normal torrent client and even start using it raw to download your Linux isos already.
+From here you can threat it as a normal torrent client and even start using for other stuff other than the specified here.

 ### Configuration